-Jenny Palmer, M.A., K, 1-2 Team Coordinator and Kindergarten General Studies Teacher, earned her B.S. in Elementary Education from St. Cloud State University and her M.A. in Classroom Instruction and a K-12 Reading Endorsement from Concordia University.
+Jenny Palmer, M.A., Kindergarten General Studies Teacher, earned her B.S. in elementary education from St. Cloud State University and her M.A. in classroom instruction and a K-12 reading endorsement from Concordia University.
 Jenny joined the Heilicher faculty in 2004.
 She enjoys attending workshops and observing in other schools to gather new ideas to apply in her own classroom.
 In her spare time, she enjoys spending time with family and friends, baking, playing games, traveling, being crafty, and practicing sign language when she can.
-Jenny is also happily embracing married life with her husband, Mark.

-Barbara Taragan, M.A., Kindergarten Hebrew and Judaic Studies Teacher, earned a B.A. in Child Psychology and Elementary Education from the University of Minnesota and her B.A. in English Literature from the Ben Gurion University as well as an M.A. in Jewish Studies from Gratz College.
+Barbara Taragan, M.A., Kindergarten and Grade 2 Hebrew and Jewish Studies Teacher, earned a B.A. in child psychology and elementary education from the University of Minnesota and her B.A. in English literature from the Ben Gurion University as well as an M.A. in Jewish studies from Gratz College.
 Barbara joined the Heilicher faculty in 1991 and spent a sabbatical in 2005-06 participating in the Senior Educators Program at the Melton Centre at the Hebrew University.
 Barbara lived in Israel for twenty-five years where she taught English at the Eshel Hanasi High School.
 Since returning to the United States, Barbara has been teaching at both Heilicher and the Minneapolis Talmud Torah.
-She is the proud parent of three children—Maayan, Afek, and Yamit, and proud savta to Gal, Elah, Einav, Almog, and Noa.
+She is the proud parent of three children—Maayan, Afek, and Yamit—and proud grandma/savta/סבתא to Gal, Elah, Einav, Almog, Noa, and Orly.